 Young People in Oranga Tamariki Custody and Corrections Custody

-- For those already in custody in Residences, appearances are to be in-person wherever practicable for substantive hearings affecting the young person.
+- For those already in custody in Residences, appearances are to be in-person wherever practicable and consistent with COVID safety considerations for substantive hearings affecting the young person.
 These include opposed bail applications, early release hearings, secure care applications, and disposition hearings of all types.

 - It remains vital to ensure that any in-person appearances for those in custody are in fact necessary.
 Youth Advocates are requested to consider whether application should be made for attendance to be excused where nothing substantive is to be decided and provide a memorandum to the Judge where that is appropriate seeking a direction.

 - Moving young people and their escorts from residence to court remains risky for all.
 In instances where inter-regional and/or air travel would be required, case-by-case determinations will need to be made around whether appearances may be by AVL or transferred to a court nearest the residence.
 Appearances should be made via AVL where inter-regional or air travel would otherwise be required to an area placed under Alert Level 3 or 4.

 - In relation to Criminal Procedure (Mentally Impaired Persons) Act proceedings decisions will need to continue to be made in each case as to how best to proceed.
 Special hearing arrangements will need to be considered and directions given by Judges.
 Youth Advocates are again requested to consider any of these cases which they have and to seek directions from a Judge after consulting with the Police, Oranga Tamariki, forensic services, and any other agency or professional such as Communication Assistants involved whose input is necessary.

 - Under Level 2, Judges will review cases where the young person is on bail or at large to identify those cases which require priority attention, including those awaiting a Family Group Conference to be reported back to the court, monitoring appearances, Judge Alone Trials, disposition hearings and CP (MIP) hearings.